 The main question for parents must be "why choose Liwa International School - Al Mushrif?"

-With the school's first ADEK inspection due to take place during its opening year, but with the Covid 19 pandemic, this has been postponed.
+The school's first ADEK inspection was due to take place during its opening year, but with the Covid 19 pandemic, this has been postponed.
 We will be interested to see how quickly Liwa International School - Al Mushrif has got off the ground, and how close to the quality levels of the Al Ain schools it has managed to come once the inspection does take place.

 Compared with other well-known US curriculum schools on Abu Dhabi Island, such as the American International School or the American Community School, fees at Liwa International School - Al Mushrif are decidedly more affordable.
 They are approximately two-thirds of the level of fees at AIS and half those of the fees at ACS.